sourmash-bio/sourmash/doc/command-line.md

-If the input signature was created with `-p abund`, output will be abundance weighted (unless `--ignore-abundances` is specified).  `-o/--output` will create a CSV file containing the matches.
+If the input signature was created with `-p abund`, output will be abundance weighted (unless `--ignore-abundances` is specified).

+`-o/--output` will create a CSV file containing the matches and quite a bit more information; see [the CSV output file documentation for gather](classifying-signatures.md#appendix-d-gather-csv-output-columns) for details of the output columns.

 `gather`, like `search`, works with any of the [signature collection formats supported by sourmash](#storing-and-searching-signatures)